siranishkd/portfoliov3.1/exampleSite/content/english/testimonial.md

 - name : "Jeffrey Chen"
   image : "images/backgrounds/novelship-logo.jpeg"
   designation : "Lead Product Manager, Novelship" content : "As an intern working at a startup, Anish was unafraid of challenges and demonstrated a strong ownership mindset and willingness to problem solve.
-Team leads all had glowing reviews of his communication ability and cross department stakeholder management skills. "
+Team leads all had glowing reviews of his communication ability and cross department stakeholder management skills."

 # slider item loop
 - name : "Sam Wu"